vulcan-dev/vulcan-bot/README.md

 - TODO: Moderator commands (mute, kick, ban)
 - TODO: Cleanup imports
 - TODO: Cleanup code
-- TODO: Put the token in a seperator file and not in settings.json
 - TODO: Add guilds to settings.json (or just create a db)
-- TODO: Create a datebase for moderation commands (mute, kick, ban, unban, etc...)
 - TODO: Add a get_guild command in utils.py
-- TODO: Add a requirements.txt so installing all libraries is easier

 ## Information
 - The source for user_info.py and server_info.py were copied from https://github.com/Carberra/updated-discord.py-tutorial (I'm tired and sometimes it's ok to copy a bit of code)